 whilst continuing to maintain a love for sport and physical education.

 At Lacey Green we follow the National Curriculum, but have a carefully planned sequence of learning through an app called PE Passport.
-Units are planned to ensure all pupils receive a variety of experiences, building on and consolidating skills.
+Units and taylored to our children's needs and are planned to ensure all pupils receive a variety of experiences, building on and consolidating skills.
 There is clear progression as children move throughout the school.

 Children demonstrate important sporting values such as, cooperation, respect, determination and courage